KChen-lab/Monopogen/README.md

   -t NTHREADS, --nthreads NTHREADS
                         Number of threads used for SNVs calling (default: 1)
  ```
 You need to prepare the genome region file list for option `-r` with an example shown in `test/region.lst`.
 Each region is in one row.
-If you want to call the whole chromosome, you can only specficy the chromosome ID in each row.
-Also you can use more CPUs by setting `-t` to make `Monopogen` faster when there are many genome regions.
 Run the test script test/runGermline.sh as following:

 ```
 python  ${path}/src/Monopogen.py  germline  \
-    -a   ${path}/apps -t 8   -r  region.lst \
+    -a   ${path}/apps -t 1   -r  region.lst \
     -p  ../example/CCDG_14151_B01_GRM_WGS_2020-08-05_chr20.filtered.shapeit2-duohmm-phased.vcf.gz  \
     -g  ../example/chr20_2Mb.hg38.fa   -s all  -o out